nextgis/docs_ngweb/source/layers.rst

 Raster style (QGIS)
 ^^^^^^^^^^^^^^^^^^^

-After a raster file is successfully uploaded and raster layer is created you need to create a QGIS style.
+After a raster file is successfully uploaded and a raster layer is created, you need to create a QGIS style.
-This procedure is similar to adding vector layer `style <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#qgis-style>`_.
+This procedure is similar to adding a vector layer `style <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#qgis-style>`_.
 You can create one in NextGIS QGIS.
-You will need this style to add the raster to a Web map when creating one (for more information see subsection :ref:`ngw_map_create`).
+You will need this style to add the raster to a Web Map when creating one (for more information see subsection :ref:`ngw_map_create`).

 Raster layer with transparency (clip or alpha channel)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most of utilities does not create alpha channel and only add a NoData value.
+Most of utilities do not create an alpha channel and only add a NoData value.
-To transform NoData value to alpha channel use a command line utility :program:`gdalwarp`.
+To transform NoData value to an alpha channel use the command line utility :program:`gdalwarp`.
 Here is an example of this command.

 .. code:: shell